 Innovation, a panacea for small retailers?

-Research shows that consumers gain most pleasure from the act of shopping, rather than from the outcome or purchase.
-The idea of ‘shopping as leisure’ has defined many new retail developments such Cardiff’s new St David’s shopping centre and the Trinity shopping centre in Leeds (other retail experiences exist!).
+Consumers gain the most pleasure from the act of shopping according to research.
+This is preferred to the outcome or purchase.
+The idea of ‘shopping as leisure’ has defined many new retail developments such as Cardiff’s new St David’s shopping centre and the Trinity shopping centre in Leeds (other retail experiences exist!).
 Could innovation be a way to help smaller retailers now that others have shown the way?

-A recent study showed the impact on traders in the nearby Victorian market and arcades, with only 10% of the 90,000 people walking along the City’s High Street each week confirming that they visited the Castle Quarter arcades.
+A recent study showed the impact on traders in the nearby Victorian market and arcades.
+Only 10% of the 90,000 people walking along the City’s High Street each week confirmed that they visited the Castle Quarter arcades.

 Where can retailers turn to for ideas and advice?
-Banks and Post Offices turned to theme parks for help in making queuing experiences less painful so maybe some alternative thinking would help?
+Banks and Post Offices turned to theme parks for help in making queuing experiences less painful.
+Maybe some alternative thinking would help?

 Could a bookshop offer a great cup of coffee to fortify tired shoppers or keep hold of them for longer?
 Could the male barbershop be enhanced to pamper men in the same way as ladies hairdressers?